Airway beacon: History

 An airway beacon in Saint Paul, Minnesota, built in 1929 and restored in the 1990s.
 It sits on top of a 110 ft steel tower in Indian Mounds Park.

 Airway beacons in the US were constructed by the Post Office and the Department of Commerce between 1923 and 1933.
 The Low Frequency Radio Range system began to replace this visual system in 1929.
 The last visual airway beacon was supposedly shut down in 1973, but a few airway beacons are still operating in Portland, Oregon and Western Montana.
 Those in Montana are charted on the Great Falls sectional chart.
 Montana was the last state to officially maintain airway beacons, through the state's Aviation Division.
 In 2017, the decision was made by Aeronautics Division to discontinue their maintenance of the system, due to the system's obsolete nature and budgetary concerns.
-The system was to be shut down entirely by December 31, 2021.
+The system was to be shut down entirely by 31 December 2021.
 In spring of 2018, fourteen of the seventeen beacons were shut down by MDT.
 The Montana Department of Transportation's Communications Bureau took over care of beacons at St. Regis and Lookout Pass.
 Six beacons are now in the care of the owners of the land they were erected on, six are in the care of a non-profit, Idaho Aviation Heritage, and four are in the care of local governments.
-Due to their historical significance in the state, the beacons at Homestake Pass, Canyon Resort, MacDonald Pass, Silver Bow, Spokane, Lookout Pass, St. Regis, Whitetail are in the process of being listed on the National Register of Historic Places.
-The strawberry Mountain beacon was demolished in the summer of 2021.
+Due to their historical significance in the state, the beacons at Homestake Pass, Canyon Resort, MacDonald Pass, Silver Bow, Spokane, Lookout Pass, St. Regis, and Whitetail are in the process of being listed on the National Register of Historic Places.
+The Strawberry Mountain beacon was demolished in the summer of 2021.
 MDT's Aeronautics Division removed the beacon and donated it to the Montana Historical Society.